 Our graduates find jobs in academic, business, and non-profit settings, carrying on a legacy devoted to insuring safe, healthy, and affordable food and plant products grown in sustainable agricultural systems surrounded by strong communities with high regard for the stewardship of natural resources and the environment.
 Many of our graduate students have gone on to become owners and entrepreneurs.

 Graduate students choose to conduct research in HCS because they want to make a difference in the world.
 The expert faculty, the resources within the department, and opportunities for interdisciplinary connections make that possible.
-Our students have received prestigious University Fellowships as well as College Fellowships and OARDC awards, various external awards and achievements, and international students have received awards from their home countries.
+Our students have received prestigious University Fellowships as well as College Fellowships, various external awards and achievements, and international students have received awards from their home countries.

 - Breeding and Genetics

 - Controlled Environment Agriculture